 What additional advantages does the program offer?
 In addition to providing special sections of general education classes taught by the university's top professors, the CSUB Honors Program offers the following extra advantages: priority at registration (so students will always get the courses they want at the most convenient times); a new Honors Lounge where students can relax between classes; special waivers in the general education program; international study opportunities; excursions to cultural events; parties and other enjoyable social occasions; and increased scholarship potential.

 How do I find out more information about the CSUB University Honors Program?
-If you have further questions about the program after reading this Fact Sheet, please call Dr. Michael Flachmann, Director of the University Honors Program, at his office (661-654-2121) or his home (661-831-9081).
-Or you can send him an e-mail at firstname.lastname@example.org or a letter c/o the Department of English, CSU Bakersfield, 9001 Stockdale Highway, Bakersfield, California, 93311-1099.
+If you have further questions about the program after reading this Fact Sheet, please call Dr. Michael Flachmann, Director of the University Honors Program, at his office (661-654-2121) or you can send him an e-mail at email@example.com or a letter c/o the Department of English, CSU Bakersfield, 9001 Stockdale Highway, Bakersfield, California, 93311-1099.
 Interested students are also encouraged to visit the CSUB University Honors Program Web Site at www.csub.edu/honors, which includes a two-year projection of honors classes, further information about the program, and photographs of past and current participants.
 The Honors Office is located on the second floor of the Faculty Towers Building, Room 201-D, and the new Honors Lounge is in Cafeteria 100, which is on the north side of the cafeteria adjacent to Runner Park and the Library.